Components

 Accordion anatomy diagram

-• Standalone: These links are the default link variant.
-They are used on their own or directly following content and they do not use underlines.
+• Standalone: This is the default variant.
+Standalone links can be used on their own or directly following content.
+They are not styled with underlines.
 They can be paired with an icon.

-• Inline: Inline links are used within a sentence or paragraph and are styled with an underline.
+• Inline: Inline links are used within running text, like a sentence.
+They're styled with underlines.
 They should not be paired with an icon.

 Content